Tingwei-Justin/TechBlog/Algorithm/dp.md

 Linear scan and look back to the previous elements

-- Longest Ascending subarray
+- Longest Ascending subarray (linear scan and look back i -1 element)

   M[i] represents the length of the longest ascending subarray inlcuding the i-th index

   index =  0  1  2  3  4  5  6